 Jo Browne

 Hi I’m Jo, I started canicross in March 2018 with my Golden retriever Teddy, having never run before.
-Since then I have gone from 2 dogs and 5 dogs, 4 of which canicross.
+Since then I have gained many more dogs, all of whom have canicrossed.
 I also see several fosters through my door who are always tested for canisports.

 I started my own canicross running club early 2021 which covers Worcestershire, The Cotswolds and Gloucestershire.